KRM7/gapp/docs/install-guide.md

 ## Requirements

 You will need a C++20 compiler and CMake to build and use the library.
-There are no additional required dependencies, but there is an optional dependency on [Intel's TBB](https://github.com/oneapi-src/oneTBB) library depending on your standard library implementation, and [Catch2](https://github.com/catchorg/Catch2) is needed to build the tests.
+There are no additional required dependencies, but [Catch2](https://github.com/catchorg/Catch2) is needed to build the tests.

 The full list of requirements are:

 - C++20 compiler (gcc 11.0, clang 14.0, msvc 14.30 or later)
 - CMake 3.21 or later
-- Intel TBB (optional, depending on the standard library implementation)
 - Catch2 3.3 or later (optional, only needed for the tests)

-Intel's TBB library is needed depending on your standard library implementation for the parallel algorithms that were introduced in C++17.
-The library depends on these algorithms to parallelize certain operations, and without standard library support for these, everything will run sequentially.

-Specifically, for the 3 major standard library implementations:

-- Microsoft's STL: Doesn't need TBB, the parallel algorithms are supported even without it
-- libstdc++: Needs TBB for the algorithms to actually run in parallel
-- libc++: Doesn't support C++17's parallel algorithms yet, so everything will be sequential either way

 The library works on both Windows and Linux.
-Both of these platforms and all compilers mentioned above are tested (gcc and clang on Linux, and msvc and clang-cl on Windows).
+Both of these platforms and all compilers mentioned above are tested (gcc and clang on Linux, msvc and clang-cl on Windows).

 ## Install with CMake